ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._10_Counting_and_Classification.md

 ```
 ##                 LOOIC     SE
-## b10.6         1030.05 339.25
+## b10.6         1036.15 343.20
-## b10.7         1068.03 338.36
+## b10.7         1049.20 329.92
-## b10.6 - b10.7  -37.98 163.17
+## b10.6 - b10.7  -13.05 157.67
 ```

 In this case, the results are kinda similar.
-But holy smokes, look at the size of those SEs!
+But holy smokes, look at the size of those *SE*s!
 Anyway, watch out for this in your real-world data.
 You also might check out this [vignette on how the loo package’s Pareto $k$ can help detect outliers](https://github.com/ASKurz/Student-s-t_regression).

 But this has all been a tangent from the central thrust of this section.
 Let's get back on track.
 Here's a look at `b10.6`, the unavailable model: